AstrionX/ComfyUI-Tensor-Prism-Node-Pack/README.md

 ## Installation

 ### Method 1: ComfyUI Manager (OPTIONAL)
-Note: Not available yet there.
+Note: Not available on there yet.
 1. Open ComfyUI Manager
 2. Search for "TensorPrism"
 3. Click Install